Love Your Neighbor, Politically

 The other day I heard a lady say, “I don’t know a lot about that issue, so I’m trying to learn.”
 How refreshing!
 She rejected a simple answer and postured herself to learn.
 She loved her neighbor.

-9. Acknowledge how faith traditions affect political positions.
+9. Acknowledge how faith traditions and personal experiences affect political positions.

 Do you assume that people with differing political positions care less about God or the Bible than you do?
 Can you imagine the possibility that there are people who love God with all their hearts, but hold vastly differing viewpoints?